yli3/RepData_PeerAssessment1/PA1_template.md

   dt.complete[naRows, steps := naReplacements]
 ```

 Note that there was an assumption here that `na.omit(dt)` still contained every day of the week, ensuring that we would always have a valid NA value to impute.
-This can easily be verified:
+This may easily be verified:

 ```r